Sp1l/PhotoVoltaic/Goodwe2PVouput/README.md

+Early 2019, Goodwe killed the original scripts using goodwe-portal.com.

+SEMS2PVoutput.sh is the replacement, using the new Goodwe API

 # goodwe2PVoutput.sh
+*NO LONGER WORKS*
 Goodwe portal to PVoutput.org logger
  * Web-scraping from http://goodwe-power.com
  * Uses the Realtime tab (InverterDetail) as that contains most detail